 |Type of Hot Tub||Dry Weight of the Hot Tub||With Water Weight||With People & Water Weight|

 |Small 2-3 person hot tubs||600 lbs||2,575 lbs||3,000 lbs|

 |Medium 4-5 person hot tubs||750 lbs||3,700 lbs||4,420 lbs|

 |Large 6-8 person hot tubs||800 lbs||4,300 lbs||5,500 lbs|

 |Inflatable hot tubs (4-6 people)||negligible||2,700 lbs||3,700 lbs|

-The weight of a hot tub is entirely dependent on the capacity.
+The weight of a hot tub is entirely dependent on its capacity.

-This number is not made up of just the water capacity, by the number of people that it’s designed to hold.
+This number is not made up of just the number of gallons of water, but also by the number of people that it’s designed to hold.
 Typically, before you purchase your hot tub, you should have at least a rough idea of whether it is large or small in size.